mabogiqwa/mabogiqwa/README.md

 Though recognizing the importance of using built-in abstraction in code, I often enjoy building projects from scratch and figuring out the mechanics at work within systems - from hardware architecture that runs code to mathematical models that are the basis of logic and computation.

+I currently work as a freelancer at [Outlier](https://github.com/OutlierAI)

 *Topics of interest*: Neural networks, operating systems, differential equations, graph theory and combinatorics, mathematical logic and formal systems, and problem-solving.

 Outside coding and mathematics I enjoy running, and gaming.